vhora/distributed-transaction-aggregator/README.md

 Long story short: It's basically a distributed 'Task.WhenAll()', but instead of deal with threads on a single machine, we are dealing with completely decoupled units of work (workers).

+The main goal is to break a transaction into a combination of micro-transactions based on small steps.
+Each step must have all the tasks that can run in parallel.
+The aggregator component for each step, should evaluate the state of all the tasks and decide to move next or call out an error state.

 When to use this approach:
 + To break a (async) complex transaction having long processes into small units
 + A single transaction is composed by different tecnologies (Ex: send order to C# service, register into bank in a c++ service, then send an confirmation e-mail via a phyton API)